Hemanthraj09/Tether/README.md

 # Tether: Social Accountability Android App

-Tether is a social accountability app built for people who work better with a little competition.
+Tether is a social accountability app built for people who work better with competition.
 Create a group with your friends, pick a goal, and show up every day.

 ## 🚀 Key Features